-Treasurer Michael La Flair has been involved in Land Banks since 2004, working with an ad hoc committee as part of the Syracuse MDA, which eventually led to the NYS legislation creating the Authority.
-He currently serves as the Director of Community and Government Relations at Housing Visions Unlimited, a nonprofit affordable housing developer located in 14 cities across New York and one in Pennsylvania.
-He is the former Executive Director of the North East Hawley Development Association.
+Board Treasurer Michael La Flair has been involved in Land Banks since 2004, working with an ad hoc committee as part of the Syracuse MDA, which eventually led to the New York State legislation creating the Authority.
+He now works as an Administrative Planning & Funding Coordinator for the Onondaga County Department of Community Development.
+Prior to that, he served as the Director of Community and Government Relations at Housing Visions Unlimited, a nonprofit affordable housing developer located in 14 cities across New York and one in Pennsylvania.
+He is the former

+Executive Director of the North East Hawley Development Association.
 He holds a BS in Business Administration, as well as a Master's in Business Administration, with a focus on Leadership & Finance from Le Moyne College.
 Michael is very involved in the local community, serving on several Boards and volunteering with local agencies.
 He brings a broad based and deep understanding of community, economic and property development having worked for many years in a variety of senior management roles in the private, nonprofit and government sectors.
+Onondaga County Legislature Chairman, David Knapp, appointed him to the board of directors in 2018 and reappointed in 2021.